synt-xerror/linows7/README.md

 (such as fonts, sounds, wallpapers) obtained legally from legitimate copies and/or public files made available by Microsoft.

-The content is used exclusively for educational, entertainment, and digital preservation purposes; there is no commercial redistribution or encouragement of piracy.
+The content is used exclusively for educational, entertainment, and digital preservation purposes; there is no commercial redistribution or encuragement of piracy.

 ---

 Fontes:

 ## Credits